dissidently/iOS-SpriteKit-Pong/README.md

 @end
 ```

-Out _ContactVisitor_ base class implements convenience constructor _contactVisitorWithBody:forContact_ which constructs one of its subclasses based on the physics body category of it's first argument.
+Our _ContactVisitor_ base class implements convenience constructor _contactVisitorWithBody:forContact_, which constructs one of its subclasses based on the physics body category of it's first argument.
 This is the first part of the double dispatch, we have an instance of a class which is named after one of the bodies in the contact e.g. _BallNodeContactVisitor_ _PaddleNodeContactVisitor_ etc.

 ```objective-c